Ente/protoml-parser/README.md

 - Install the app: `npm install -g .`
 - Restart your terminal
 - Run `protoparser test.pml html` to convert a file named `test.pml` to HTML.
+- Run `protoviewer test.pml [theme]` to view the file with the built-in viewer.

 ## Install via NPM